ashleyo/SQLite-LINQ-Example/README.md

 1. Iterate over the variable (which is effectively an in-memory table as it is the result of a query) and print out the data.
 Notice the use of `var` to avoid monstrous type names and notice that the attribute names of the elements are as defined in our query.

+NB You will get dire warning about not embedding your connection string in your source code.
+You can ignore these.
+The reason for the warnings is security - typically databases are on servers that we access over a network, credentials are required, username/password or an API key and these get passed as part of the connection string.
+So connection strings are sensitive.
+However, an SQLite database does not even *have* a password so in this case we do not care.